darklab8/redock/README.md

 We can probably resolve all the problems of a script to behave super correctly If writing into container label or anywhere else container launch configuration.
 That will give information to recreate new container with perfect settings
+- Currently we need as nice option writing Environment variable key values defined on container launch.